-The Malta Tourism Authority is once again organising the Cribs Exhibition at the Auberge d'Italie, Merchants Street, Valletta.
+The Malta Tourism Authority is once again organising the Cribs and Christmas Art Exhibition at the Auberge d'Italie, Merchants Street, Valletta.

-There will be a number of cribs and a variety of artistic objects on display related to the Nativity theme.
+There will be a number of cribs and a variety of artistic objects on display side by side with colourful floral decorations all of which will be related to the Nativity theme.
 As in the past editions of the exhibition, some of the items on display will come across as a surprise, since the works of arts will have been created using unusual materials. and extraordinary creativity.

 HISTORY OF CHRISTMAS CRIBS IN MALTA

 The tradition of crib making in Malta dates back to the early 17th Century when merchants and nobles used to buy Nativity Scenes when travelling to Naples or else when doing business with Sicily.